MrinalUC/github-mrinal-uc/README.md

 # Project: API Automation
-# Description: This project deals in fecthing acceptance criteria from the API provided
+# Description: This project deals in fetching acceptance criteria from the API provided